What is Environmental Archaeology?

 Environmental archaeology is traditionally divided into three subfields:

 They study animal remains, both vertebrate and invertebrate, from archaeological contexts.
-These studies provide a better understanding of past lifeways, human diets, changed landscapes, management of animals, impact of human exploitation on other animal populations, and other interactions between animals and humans.
+These studies provide a better understanding of past lifeways, human diets, changed landscapes, management of animals, impact of human utilization on other animal populations, and other interactions between animals and humans.

 They study plant remains that are preserved at archaeological sites including macroremains such as wood, seeds, nuts, etc. Because these are fragile, they are only preserved in special conditions (desiccated, charred, frozen, waterlogged, or preserved as impressions in baked clay or daub).
 Archaeobotanists also study microremains such as pollen, phytoliths, and spores, often found in the soils, as residues in pottery vessels, or in the sediments of stable waterbodies around archaeological sites.